Overview – St. Lucia

 St. Lucia is a fascinating island whose coast is home to volcanic beaches, reef diving sites, fishing villages and luxury resorts, and whose interior is home to rainforests, waterfalls and rivers with exotic animal and plant species.
 In addition to St. Lucia’s nature appeal, it also offers great shopping opportunities in the cruise port and elsewhere, nightlife and gambling at the casino.
-St. Lucia has something to offer everyone!
+A St. Lucia yacht charter has something to offer everyone!

 Located in the Caribbean Windward Islands, St. Lucia is south of Martinique and north of St. Vincent.
 Bareboat charters and crewed yacht charters usually sail south from St. Lucia which shares the cruising area with St. Vincent and Grenada – the Grenadines.
 However, an alternative itinerary is to sail north and enjoy the French island of Martinique.
 Whatever itinerary you choose, you will enjoy the thrill of sailing and the tranquility of these islands, along with the rich culture, cuisine and history.